San Clemente Island: Discovering the Enchanting Island Beauty

 The Navy base on San Clemente Island

 Today, the base is still owned and operated by the US Navy, and much of the island remains off-limits to the public.
-However, there are some opportunities to make San Clemente island visit and learn more about the Navy’s operations on the island.
+However, there are some opportunities to make San Clemente Island visit and learn more about the Navy’s operations on the island.

 One of the most popular tours offered on San Clemente Island is the Navy Base Tour.
 This tour takes visitors behind the scenes of the Navy base, giving them a firsthand look at the island’s military operations.
 Visitors will have the opportunity to visit the base’s command centre, see military aircraft up close, and learn about the Navy’s role in protecting the US and its allies.

-In addition to the Navy Base Tour, visitors to there can also take guided hikes that explore the island’s military history.
+In addition to the Navy Base Tour, visitors there can also take guided hikes that explore the island’s military history.
 These hikes take visitors to several historic sites on the island, including the remains of old military installations and bunkers.

 While much of the Navy base is closed off to the public, the base’s presence is a reminder of the island’s important role in US military history.
 Whether you’re a history buff or simply curious about the island’s past, a visit to San Clemente Island is a great way to learn more about this alluring destination.